fomar123/Kubernetes/README.md

 ##### Adjusted Mosquitto Deployment to include volumes

+# Demo:ConfigMap & Secret Volume
+##### Create Mosquitto Deployment Without Volumes:
+- Create a Mosquitto Deployment in a YAML file (mosquitto-without-volumes.yaml)
+- Define metadata, spec, and containers with the Mosquitto image and ports

 # Project: Install a Stateful Application on K8s using Helm
 ##### Created K8s cluster on Linode Kubernetes Engine: